 Not sure what we love more: the beautiful, vintage, and one-of-a-kind copper vessel or the grapefruit-mint scent.
 Either way, this one makes a special gift.

 You can't go wrong with this classic scent from Le Labo.
-Instead of the usual glass jars, this one comes in a unique distressed tin can.
+It has a 60-hour burn time.

 This candle has one of the most unique scents we've ever come across: It "captures the scent of rainwater in eucalyptus groves off California's Highway 1."
 Give this one to your road trip buddy.

 If you've ever been inside an Anthropologie, you know Capri Blue has a cult status.
 This one has a scent of tropical fruits, sugared oranges, lemons and limes, and "lightly exotic mountain greens."

 With scents of Moroccan amber, sweet patchouli, heliotrope, and bergamot, this Nest candle will provide plenty of stress-relief and relaxation.
 It has a 100-hour burn time, so it will last whoever you give this time a while.

 The White Company makes such elegant products, and this candle is no different.
 The refreshing scent of cinnamon, clove, and orange will make any space feel extra cozy.